How to Get Rid of Fleas

 And here’s something really alarming: fleas carry typhus.
 For a long time, it was believed that endemic typhus was carried by fleas on rats only, but that’s changed.
 Typhus-infected fleas have also been found on dogs.
 More specifically, this is murine typhus, caused by the bacteria Rickettsia typhi.
 The infected fleas don’t cause typhus in dogs, but dogs can carry the fleas.
 Instead of the infamous Typhoid Mary, your pooch could be Typhus Fido.

-Ever heard of tularemia?
+Have you ever heard of tularemia?
 Here in the Deep South, we usually call this disease “rabbit fever” because rabbit hunters can get the disease from handling and skinning their infected rabbits.
 Tularemia can also be carried by fleas and ticks.
 Tularemia is rare now in the United States, but it hasn’t been totally eradicated.

 Here’s an infection I’ll bet you’ve never heard of: hemotropic mycoplasmosis, or haemobartonellosis.
 This disease of dogs is caused by bacterial parasites that damage red blood cells.
 Dogs with healthy spleens might not be affected much, but in some cases, the bacteria can be fatal if not properly treated in time.
 The bacteria can be spread by ticks and fleas.